DavidQChuang/ctx-pixdraw/README.md

 # Description
-ctx-pixdraw is a Javascript pixel text and shap drawing library.
+ctx-pixdraw is a small Javascript pixel text and shape drawing library I pulled from an HTML5 game I made.

 ### Features
 * Customizable scale factor